 Our Education team are continuing to facilitate Relationship Australia WA's seminars, workshops and courses face-to-face and online.

-If you'd like to register your interest in attending a course on Rebuilding after separation and divorce or any of our other courses, please email education@relationshipswa.org.au or call 6164 0200.
+If you'd like to register your interest in attending a course on Rebuilding after Separation or Divorce, or any of our other courses, please email education@relationshipswa.org.au or call 6164 0200.